naoshibaikyu/superbuddn/test.md

 Kayorei: **[levels her weapon at Falling star]** You're in with them...
 I shot out all the cameras and they still found me...
 It's because of you!

-Fallingstar: Hey!
+Fallingstar Shocked: Hey!
 Wait a second...!

 %A few minutes later...